dhamik12/TicketConsumerAPI-RestClient/README.md

  This is a Rest Client App.

- RestTemplate class is used to connect with Rest Server App
+ RestTemplate class is used to connect with Rest Server App or 3rd party app at http://localhost:8084/producer/swagger-ui.html

  Thymeleaf is used in the front end for client input.